Preston Gómez: Early career

 In 1965, Gómez became third-base coach of the Dodgers, serving under Walter Alston through 1968 and on two National League pennant-winners and one World Series champion.

 San Diego Padres

 When Dodger executive vice president Buzzie Bavasi became president and part-owner of the expansion Padres, he named Gómez the first skipper in the team's major league history in August 1968.
 But, like most expansion teams, the Padres struggled, losing 110 games in 1969, 99 in 1970 and 100 more in 1971, finishing last in the NL West Division each season.
 After 11 games and seven more defeats in 1972, Gómez was fired April 26 and replaced by Don Zimmer.
 With the Padres, he had a record of 180 wins and 316 losses.

 Houston Astros

+He returned to baseball the following season as a coach under Baseball Hall of Fame skipper Leo Durocher for the Houston Astros.
+His 1973 campaign included interim stints as manager in April and August when the 68-year-old Durocher fell ill; the Astros strongly responded to Gómez, going 16–5 (.762) under him during those temporary assignments.
+When Durocher retired from baseball at season's end, Gómez succeeded to the manager's post in 1974.